Metropolitan Stores: 1930s–1970s: Rise and expansion

 Two months later on May 15, 1961, Albert D. Cohen, President of the Cohen family-owned real estate and investment company General Distributors Ltd. (headquartered in Winnipeg and whose name was changed to Gendis Inc. in 1983) announced that he and his associates had purchased a major interest in Metropolitan Stores of Canada Ltd. and, under his leadership, plans were underway for substantial expansion and development, including the opening of new Metropolitan Stores in shopping centres across the country.
 Soon after General Distributors acquired Metropolitan Stores, it closed the London, Ontario executive office and relocated that function to the new executive office and warehouse in Pointe-Claire, Quebec.
 By 1963, Metropolitan Stores of Canada Ltd. was the fourth-largest variety chain store organization in Canada, behind Woolworth's, Kresge and Zellers, operating 111 stores from coast to coast.

-Metropolitan Stores continued to expand directly and through its subsidiaries (Greenberg and SAAN Stores) throughout the 1960s and 1970s, totalling 180 stores in all Canadian provinces, including 64 junior department stores operated by Greenberg and 73 stores operated by SAAN, with 24 Metropolitan stores which opened between 1973 and 1976.
+Metropolitan continued to expand directly and through its subsidiaries (Greenberg and SAAN Stores) throughout the 1960s and 1970s, totalling 180 stores in all Canadian provinces, including 64 junior department stores operated by Greenberg and 73 stores operated by SAAN, with 24 Metropolitan stores which opened between 1973 and 1976.
 Of the 180 stores in the Metropolitan chain, there were 50 in Ontario, 15 in Nova Scotia, 17 in New Brunswick, 35 in Quebec, 8 in Manitoba, 7 in Saskatchewan, 11 in Alberta, 6 in British Columbia, 2 in Prince Edward Island and 29 in Western Canada.
 By the mid-1970s, General Distributors' portfolio of Metropolitan Stores and its subsidiaries was riding high and annual sales stood at $137 million.

 1980s–1997: Closures, bankruptcy and acquisition by SAAN

-During the mid-to-late 1980s, several of the Metropolitan Stores were either closed or converted into SAAN Stores due to the harsh economic climate, as well as intense retail competition in eastern Canada.
+During the mid-to-late 1980s, several Metropolitan stores were either closed or converted into SAAN stores due to the harsh economic climate, as well as intense retail competition in eastern Canada.
 Metropolitan and its subsidiary Greenberg stores struggled financially in the 1990s as the Canadian retail landscape changed with the 1994 entry of Walmart Canada followed by its acquisition of 122 Woolco stores which exerted significant additional competitive pressure on retail stores.

-During the early 1990s, Gendis Inc. began converting Metropolitan Stores and Greenberg to a new department store format called Met Mart as an attempt to compete against Walmart; however, the Met Mart conversion strategy proved to be unsuccessful and was short-lived.
+During the mid-1990s, Gendis Inc. began converting some selected Metropolitan and Greenberg locations to a new department store format called Met Mart as an attempt to compete against Walmart; however, the Met Mart conversion strategy proved to be unsuccessful and was short-lived.

 By 1996, cracks began to appear in the Gendis retail empire due to declining sales revenues and their MMG Management Group of Montreal was voluntarily assigned into bankruptcy on February 11, 1997.
-When Gendis closed its remaining 169 Metropolitan Stores, Met Mart and Greenberg stores for good in February 1997, SAAN acquired 89 of these outlets at a cost of $31 million and rebranded them under the SAAN Stores and Red Apple Stores banners.
+When Gendis placed into bankruptcy its remaining 169 Metropolitan, Met Mart and Greenberg stores in February 1997, SAAN acquired 89 of these outlets at a cost of $31 million and rebranded them under the SAAN Stores and Red Apple Stores banners.